rosaak/markdownload2st/README.md

 # markdownload2st
-This streamlit app display a markdown file makde with \nMarkDownload - Markdown Web Clipper
+- This app display the markdown file made with [MarkDownload - Markdown Web Clipper](https://chrome.google.com/webstore/detail/markdownload-markdown-web/pcmpcfapbekmbjjkdalcgopdkipoggdi?hl=en-GB)
+- MarkDownload doesn't parse the scientific article the way I want, so I made this app which cleans the markdown files  further and streamlit displays it.
+- The purpose is to get a clean note that can be used for making article notes with Obsidian or to pass i t through speachify.